French-Indian War 1754-1763

 Historical re-enactors are devotees of the past; lovers of history who are passionate about portraying the events of a particular time as accurately and precisely as possible.
 They are sticklers for detail, adhering to strict guidelines for the authentic dress and materials of the period, the weaponry, cooking utensils, and medical care.
 Reenactors bring history to vivid life amid the smoke of cannon and musket fire, the colors, sounds and smells of an 18th century battlefield.

-The siege of Fort William Henry took place in the summer of 1757.
+The surrender of Fort William Henry took place in the summer of 1757.
 The British agreed to surrender to the French, and negotiated very generous terms for their surrender that included safe passage to Fort Edward.
 As they retreated, they were attacked by the Indians who had fought as allies of the French.
 There still remains much speculation as to why the massacre occurred and how many people were killed.
 Reports varied from a few dozen to over one thousand, but it has been generally agreed to have been at the lowest end of that estimate.
 The fictional reenactment in James Fenimore Cooper’s novel, Last of the Mohicans, although popular, greatly inflated what actually occurred during that retreat.